 In the Northern Ogallala Aquifer and the northern section of the Southern Ogallala Aquifer, unsaturated zone borehole profiles indicate that the conversion to cultivated agricultural land has had little to no impact on recharge.
 This is likely due to the clustering of cultivated lands in areas dominated by clay loam soils.
 These relatively impermeable soils restrict the effects of agricultural activity to the shallowest 10 to 20 feet of the unsaturated zone and preclude any significant deep recharge.
 Some of the borehole profiles from Scanlon and others (2010b) indicate that enhanced percolation occurs under irrigated agriculture, but this percolation has not occurred at a rate sufficient to have reached the water table.
 The lack of elevated nitrate concentrations in the groundwater in this region supports this conclusion (Figure 4.4.9).
 So agricultural activity, including irrigation, has not led to enhanced recharge in the Northern Ogallala Aquifer and the northern section of the Southern Ogallala Aquifer.
 These regions have recharge that is effectively unchanged since pre-development.
-The post-development recharge distribution used in the Northern Ogallala Aquifer and the northern portion of the Southern Ogallala Aquifer region in this study are, thus, the same as the pre-development distribution (Figure 4.4.19).
+The post-development recharge distribution used in the Northern Ogallala Aquifer and the northern ogallala Aquifer and the northern of the Southern (Figure 4.4.19).